Skip to main navigation Skip to content Skip to footer

 On Friday Governor Perry vetoed the “Sunset Bill” for the Texas Department of Housing and Community Affairs (TDHCA) that would…

-Tags: Emergency management, Governor Rick Perry, Hurricane Dolly, Hurricane Ike, Hurricane rebuilding, Low Income Housing Tax Credit, Michael F. Gerber, Mike Gerber, Special Session, TDHCA, TDRA, Texas, Texas Department of Housing and Community Affairs, Texas Legislature, Texas Sunset Advisory Commission, Vetoes
+Tags: Disaster recovery, Emergency management, Governor Rick Perry, Hurricane Dolly, Hurricane Ike, LIHTC, Michael F. Gerber, Mike Gerber, Rick Perry, Special Session, Sunset, TDHCA, TDRA, Texas, Texas Legislature, Vetoes

 Valley Tops List of Housing Cost Growth